Our mission is to inspire people to embrace safety as a lifestyle, turn their homes into sanctuaries, and invest in their communities.

 John holds a Bachelor's degree in Communications, Journalism emphasis from Utah Valley University.
 In his spare time, he enjoys hiking, photography, cooking, and starting countless DIY projects he has yet to complete.

-She’s been featured on publications like TechGuySmartBuy, Forbes, Healthy Moms, and Digital Care.
-Katie has a Bachelor’s degree in Technical Writing from Austin Peay State University in Clarksville, Tennessee.
+Katie has worked with publications like AARP, TechGuySmartBuy, Forbes, Healthy Moms, and Digital Care.
+She has a Bachelor’s degree in Technical Writing from Austin Peay State University in Clarksville, Tennessee.
 She’s held previous writing positions at Overstock.com and Top Ten Reviews.

 Andréa is passionate about community advocacy.
-Before joining our team, she studied journalism at the University of Oregon and worked at local newspapers like Salt Lake City Weekly and the Ogden Standard-Examiner.
-As an Outreach Strategist, she helps SafeWise reach new communities nationwide with data-driven safety campaigns and educational resources.
+Before joining our team in 2018, she studied journalism at the University of Oregon and worked at local newspapers like Salt Lake City Weekly and the Ogden Standard-Examiner.
+As a digital PR specialist, she helps SafeWise reach new communities nationwide with data-driven safety campaigns and educational resources.

 Kasey is a trained Community Emergency Response Team (CERT) member and a freelance writer with expertise in emergency preparedness and security.
 As the mother of four kids, including two teens, Kasey knows the safety concerns parents face as they raise tech-savvy kids in a connected world, and she loves to research the latest security options for her own family and for SafeWise readers.